Table of Contents

 All relevant evidence should be presented at the review hearing.

-New evidence cannot be presented at an appeal hearing, unless that evidence was not previously available, and the Tribunal members agree that it can be presented.
-To present new evidence at an appeal hearing you must submit a request to present the evidence; please see “What is a motion or preliminary request?”
+In most cases, new evidence cannot be introduced at an appeal hearing.
+However, the Tribunal may allow new evidence if it was not previously available and the appeal panel determines that it should be admitted.
+If you wish to present new evidence at an appeal hearing, you must first make a request to the Tribunal (see "What is a motion or preliminary request?").

-If the evidence requires special equipment (for example, with some types of audio or video recordings), you must notify the Registry in advance of the hearing.
+If your evidence requires special equipment to be presented (for example, an audio or video recording), you must notify the Registry before the hearing so that appropriate arrangements can be made.

 Back to topHow do witnesses participate in the review hearing?

-If you want to make sure your witness will attend the hearing, you can ask the Tribunal Registry to issue a summons, which is a legal order for a person to participate in a hearing.
-A summons must be personally served to the witness at least 48 hours before the scheduled hearing date.
-The person requesting the summons must serve it – the Registry will only provide you with the form.
-You will be required to pay certain fees in advance (for example, travel expenses) involved in the witness’s participation in the hearing.
+If you want to ensure that a witness attends the hearing, you may ask the Tribunal Registry to issue a summons.
+A summons is a legal document requiring a person to attend and participate in a hearing.
+The summons must be personally served on the witness at least 48 hours before the hearing.
+The party requesting the summons is responsible for serving it; the Registry will provide the summons but will not serve it on the witness.
+The party requesting the summons may also be required to pay certain expenses in advance, such as the witness's travel costs.

-An appeal hearing usually is overseen by a panel of three Tribunal members.
-The appeal hearing looks at a decision made by the Tribunal in a review hearing and may also deal with preliminary issues.
+Appeal hearings are generally heard by a panel of three Tribunal members.
+The appeal panel reviews the decision made at the review hearing and may also deal with any preliminary issues that arise.

 If an applicant does not appear at the review hearing, they are not entitled to appeal the decision, unless they can establish there was a justifiable reason for their absence from the review hearing.

-The Tribunal’s default hearing form is by videoconference.
-If you do not have the technological equipment to participate in the videoconference, the Registry will arrange reasonable accommodations (for example, arranging for equipment rental or reserving a conference room with the necessary equipment).
+The Tribunal's default hearing format is by videoconference.
+If you do not have the equipment or technology required to participate, the Registry will work with you to arrange reasonable accommodations, such as providing access to the necessary equipment or reserving a room equipped for videoconferencing.

-All hearings are open to the public except for medical cases.
-Per Practice Direction #2, parties may make a request to the Tribunal to hold all or part of a hearing in private.
+Tribunal hearings are generally open to the public, except in medical cases.
+In accordance with Tribunal Practice Direction #2, a party may request that all or part of a hearing be held in private.

-The hearing is recorded, and a copy of the recording will be provided to the parties.
+All hearings are recorded, and a copy of the recording is be provided to the parties.

 Back to topCan I request that a hearing be postponed?

-To learn more on the process for requesting an adjournment or postponement, please consult the Tribunal’s Policy on Postponements/Adjournments.
+For more information on the process for requesting a postponement or adjournment, please consult the Tribunal's Policy on Postponements and Adjournments.

-The TATC Decisions collection contains all public decisions rendered by the TATC since 1986.
+- TATC Decisions – This collection contains all public decisions issued by the Transportation Appeal Tribunal of Canada since 1986.

-The Medical Decisions collection contains summaries of decisions rendered on medical files.
-These summaries do not contain any personal or confidential information.
+- Medical Decisions – This collection contains summaries of decisions in medical cases.
+These summaries do not include any personal or confidential information.

 What can the Tribunal decide?